AmitKumarDas/Decisions/blogs/castlang_spinsoff_operator.md

 ## CASTLang

-CAStLang is the _code name_ for next version of CASTemplate.
+CASTLang is the _code name_ for next version of CASTemplate.
 This should provide all the benefits that CASTemplate provides as well help building **kubernetes workflows easier**.
 This version concentrates on RunTask.
 A RunTask can get executed via CASTemplate runner or via a new kubernetes controller.
-Care has been taken not to modify CASTemplate as it is user facing and hence is prone to breaking its users.
+Care has been taken **NOT to modify CASTemplate** as it is user facing and hence is prone to breaking its users.
 This attempt to improvise CASTemplate code named **CASTLang** tries to make RunTask as independent and devops friendly than its earlier version.

 #### Low Level Design
 - The design boils down to: